More On Our Beliefs

-This is a pending answer.
-Our existing Outreach program takes up more of our time and is the priority at the moment.
+Our existing Outreach program takes up more of our time and is top priority.
 More people are able to view the speakers' messages over DVD and hear on CD than being able to view on the web, according to the existing follower base.
-At the moment, we will continue

 For more information, please feel free to send an email to us here, or give us a call here.
 We are more than happy to answer questions that you might have regarding scripture and what it contains.
 If you would like to discuss these questions and inquiries with others beside the pastor, you can visit us on any sabbath during our gathering times.